 Cable TV is Rigid

-Talk to any cable provider today and you will find they have custom packages which are not only more suitable but also affordable.
-Don’t take someone’s word and instead, search for cable providers in your area and ask if they have flexible packages to suit your viewing needs.
+Talk to any cable provider today and you will find they have custom packages that are not only more suitable but also affordable.
+Don’t take someone’s word instead, search for cable providers in your area and ask if they have flexible packages to suit your viewing needs.

 Cutting Cable means Freedom